|Salary:||£34,308 to £42,155 per annum|

 You will have a key role in planning, designing and executing a range of studies and the methodologies to be used.
 Strong quantitative research skills with hands-on real-world applications will be essential.
 The post will offer opportunities to apply a variety of data sciences approaches and work with a wide range of large health/clinical datasets.
 You will need good communication skills, and able to work with and disseminate information to both academic and non-academic audiences.
 You will have a PhD in medical or bio-informatics, epidemiology, data sciences, or a related subject, ideally with a focus on utilising large-scale health/biomedical data and the application of advanced data analysis methods such as machine-learning.
 Equivalent research or industry experience will also be considered.
 Good statistical and analytical skills are necessary, ideally with the ability to work in R. Coding in other languages such as python, and experience with bioinformatic tools/software are an advantage.

 The University of Surrey is located on a beautiful, leafy campus in Guildford, just 30 miles from London and benefitting from excellent rail and road connections.
-We are an ambitious, research-led organization, committed to research excellence and to the application of our research for the benefit of society.
+We are an ambitious, research-led organisation, committed to research excellence and to the application of our research for the benefit of society.
 The School of Health Sciences has a long-standing reputation for its vibrant and supportive research and teaching environment.
 Our new initiatives in Health and Biomedical Informatics at the University of Surrey thus offer exciting opportunities for the successful candidate to develop and further their career at Surrey in novel and emerging areas of informatics and applied data sciences.
 The successful candidate will join our multidisciplinary community underpinning translational health and biomedical informatics, which links researchers in statistical multi-omics, systems biology, digital health, and clinical and experimental medicine, as well as local NHS trusts.

 In addition to your salary, you will receive pension contributions via the Universities Superannuation Scheme, a generous annual leave entitlement, an attractive research environment, and access to a variety of staff development opportunities.